manufer24/manufer24/README.md

 ### **`Front-End Web Developer`**

 I'm a Venezuelan Front-End Web Developer.
-As Front-End Web Developer.
-I work for Hurtado Global Media Group.
-Media Group.
-I also collaborate in projects as a Freelance Web Developer.
 What sets me apart from others in my field are my strong communication and quick learning skills, which allow me to collaborate effectively with colleagues.

+### As Front-End Web Developer:
+- I work for Hurtado Global Media Group.
+- I also collaborate in projects as a Freelance Web Developer.

 ### In my role, I am skilled in:
 - Responsive Web Design.